Best 1-year fixed rate cash ISAs

 • You often can’t top up your funds during the term

-• Interest rates will be less competitive compared to longer term fixed rate cash ISAs
+• Interest rates are often less competitive compared to longer term fixed rate cash ISAs

 • You won’t be able to pay in more than your annual ISA allowance